BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 1 - v2.pdf.md

 audits of accounting documents ( [1] ), who perform in an insurance

-or reinsurance undertaking the statutory audit referred to in Article 51 of Directive 78/660/EEC, Article 37 of Directive 83/349/EEC or Article 31 of Directive 85/611/EEC or any other statutory task, shall have a duty to report promptly to the super­ visory authorities any fact or decision concerning that undertak­ ing of which they have become aware while carrying out that task
+or reinsurance undertaking the statutory audit referred to in Article 51 of Directive 78/660/EEC, Article 37 of Directive/EEC or Article 31 of Directive 85/611/EEC or any other statutory task, shall have a duty to report promptly to the super­ visory authorities any fact or decision concerning that undertak­ ing of which they have become aware while carrying out that task